 While employed at Kalkomey Enterprises, Inc. I developed the content for a combined ATV and snowmobile course.
 Typically, ATV content and snowmobile content are developed and maintained as separate courses, but New Hampshire's laws dictated that their course material be offered through one course.
 As part of development, I had to write, rewrite, and edit both course front matter, content, and assessments.

 I edited the catering brochure for Rosemary's Kitchen, a cafe in Ruston, Louisiana, when they decided to branch into the catering aspect of the restaurant industry.
+I have additionally edited menus and other documents for Rosemary's Kitchen.

 In my Business of Books course, I proposed a business model for an independent publisher, Cognosco Publishers and Foundation.
 The organization I devised was one part publisher—of fiction for adults, young adults, and children—and one part literacy nonprofit designed to work in tandem with the publisher to increase literary efforts in Dallas, TX.